rdrr1990/bigKRLS/README.md

 ## Installation

+We had installation issues and recommend doing the following in order.
+Thoughts on streamlining are very welcome!

 bigKRLS is designed to run on R version 3.3.0 ("Supposedly Educational" released 2016-05-03) and to be built with R Studio 0.99.48.
 Older, even fairly recent, versions of R will not work with bigmemory; the newest version of RStudio does better connecting R and C++.

-We each had installation issues and recommend doing the following in this sequence.
-Thoughts on how to streamline are very welcome!

 1. Install R 3.3.0, available at https://cran.r-project.org